Sanjana8kesharwani/Zerodha_Clone-Project-/README.md

   # Technologies Used

+.
 React.js for building the user interface
-Node.js for backend services
+.Node.js for backend services
-Express for server-side logic
+.Express for server-side logic
-MongoDB for data storage
+.MongoDB for data storage
-Chart.js for making charts
+.Chart.js for making charts